CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/PrinterSettings/_index.md

 ## Done?

-Once your settings are as desired, move to the slicing section.
+Once your settings are as desired, move to the [Slicing Files](https://cid.friendscentral.org/3dprinters/prusamark4/slicefiles/index.html) section.